 Took the Meander trail for about 1.5 km to a point where I thought I should bushwack(after it turns right) and there was a game trail going off the left side exactly where I wanted to go(drops down 10 or 20 feet).
 Followed it down and across a drainage and small stream(could be wet/messy in spring) and then up slopes through mostly open forest until I hit the Montaine traverse trail.
 I went up right on Montaine until near its highpoint(note jog on map) and there was a very good trail leading off the left and up the ridge through the trees.
 This had 2-3 logs marking it(no rock cairn? but hear one has been added) and it lead all the way up the ridge to the rock.
 Above tree line it breaks into many scree variations(down tracks) but there are always switchbacked up trails on either side.
 Once on the ridge stuck close to the left edge on the rock ridge within 10 – 20 ft of the edge all the way to get the best scrambling and avoid the scree bypasses.
 There is one spot of slabby 5.3 that was probably avoidable but fun.
 Slab to the left side of summit block was dry, clean and grippy.

-After come off rock ridge on the way down, avoid going too far skiers left on the scree trails as you will miss the trail in the trees( stay out of the drainage to far left as it has various slabs to downclimb and there have been multiple rescues!!).
+After come off rock ridge on the way down, avoid going too far skiers left on the scree trails as you will miss the trail in the trees( stay out of the drainage to skiers far left as it has various slabs to downclimb and there have been multiple rescues!!).

 Overall a quick fun trip.

-Note that probably the fastest best approach trail route would be to park at the west end of Harvie Heights and take the Tibits Quarry trail to the Montaine trail.
+Note the fastest best approach trail route would be to park at the Harvie Heights community center and take the Tibits Quarry trail to the Montaine trail.
 Leave Montaine trail near highpoint where a good trail leads to the ridge.
 This would be less direct and slightly longer but all built trail.
 Parking may also be scarce.

 1 Response to Bald Eagle Peak Canmore Scramble June 2009 No Bushwack Route